simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-24
+<br />**Date image released:**  2025-06-25
-<br />**Title of the image:**  In the Center of Spiral Galaxy M61
+<br />**Title of the image:**  Rubin's First Look: A Sagittarius Skyscape
-<br />**Description for the image:**  Is there a spiral galaxy in the center of this spiral galaxy?
-Sort of.
-Image data from the Hubble Space Telescope, the European Southern Observatory, and smaller telescopes on planet Earth are combined in this detailed portrait of face-on spiral galaxy Messier 61 (M61) and its bright center.
-A mere 55 million light-years away in the Virgo Cluster of Galaxies, M61 is also known as NGC 4303.
-It's considered to be an example of a barred spiral galaxy similar to our own Milky Way.
-Like other spiral galaxies, M61 also features sweeping spiral arms, cosmic dust lanes, pinkish star forming regions, and young blue star clusters.
-Its core houses an active supermassive black hole surrounded by a bright nuclear spiral -- infalling star-forming gas that itself looks like a separate spiral galaxy.
-APOD Turns 30!: Free public lecture in Cork, Ireland TONIGHT (Tuesday) at 7 pm
+<br />**Description for the image:**  This interstellar skyscape spans over 4 degrees across crowded starfields toward the constellation Sagittarius and the central Milky Way.
+A First Look image captured at the new NSF–DOE Vera C. Rubin Observatory, the bright nebulae and star clusters featured include famous stops on telescopic tours of the cosmos: Messier 8 and Messier 20.
+An expansive star-forming region over a hundred light-years across, Messier 8 is also known as the Lagoon Nebula.
+About 4,000 light-years away the Lagoon Nebula harbors a remarkable cluster of young, massive stars.
+Their intense radiation and stellar winds energize and agitate this cosmic lagoon's turbulent depths.
+Messier 20's popular moniker is the Trifid.
+Divided into three parts by dark interstellar dust lanes, the Trifid Nebula's glowing hydrogen gas creates its dominant red color.
+But contrasting blue hues in the colorful Trifid are due to dust reflected starlight.
+The Rubin Observatory visited the Trifid-Lagoon field to acquire all the image data during parts of four nights (May 1-4).
+At full resolution, Rubin's magnificent Sagittarius skyscape is 84,000 pixels wide and 51,500 pixels tall.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/M61_HubbleEsoGendler_2753.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/SagittariusTrip_Rubin.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).